Get on Track to the World Series: Avoiding the Worst Baseball Injuries

 This principle is key to avoiding any sports injuries.
 Obviously, wearing protective gear and playing responsibly is necessary.
 However, the main goal should always be to avoid pushing oneself further than one’s current skills allow.
 It takes some patience, but in the long run, playing it safe is much smarter than trying to perform beyond your abilities.

-Combined with effective and personalized coaching, physical therapy can help players avoid the worst baseball injuries.
-With the right exercises and advice, these specialists understand how to build muscle and ease any existing pain for preventing common shoulder injuries and other baseball injuries.
+Combined with effective and personalized coaching, physical therapy can help players avoid bad baseball injuries.
+With the right exercises and advice, these specialists understand how to build muscle and ease any existing pain for preventing common shoulder injuries and other baseball-related setbacks.
 To find a physical therapist near you, check out the BetterPT website or BetterPT app.
 Working with a specialist now means spending more years playing the sport you love.